-SEMESTER: 2 COURSE CODE: COMP 6801 COURSE TITLE: NETWORK AND COMPUTER SECURITY CREDITS: 3 PRE-REQUISITES: NONE
+SEMESTER: 2 COURSE CODE: COMP 6801 (Not Offered in Academic Year 2022/2023) COURSE TITLE: NETWORK AND COMPUTER SECURITY CREDITS: 3 PRE-REQUISITES: NONE

 COURSE DESCRIPTION & RATIONALE: This course covers principles of computer systems and network security.
 We will discuss various attack techniques and how to defend against them.
 A major component of the course will be the project, which will focus on building reliable code, and understanding attacks.
 The objective of this course is to train students in the rapidly growing area of cyber-security.